What personal information does Howl collect from visitors of our website?

 When does Howl collect information?

 Howl collects information when users fill out a form or enter information on our website or app.
-This information includes a person's name, email address, billing information, shipping information, and phone number.
+This information includes a person's name, email address, shipping information, and phone number.

 How does Howl use this information?

 Howl may use the information we collect when users register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, or use certain other site or app features in the following ways: To provide a better website or app experience and to allow Howl to better serve users in responding to customer service requests.

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to ensure visitors to our site and their information remain as safe as possible.Howl uses malware scanning.Users’ personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.
 In addition, all sensitive/credit information users supply is encrypted via Secure Socket Layer (SSL) technology.Howl implements a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of users’ personal information.All transactions are processed through a gateway provider and are not stored or processed on Howl servers.

 Help remember and process the items in the shopping cart.

 Understand and save user’s preferences for future visits.

 Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.

 Howl may also use trusted third party services that track this information on our behalf.
 Users can choose to have their computer warn them each time a cookie is being sent, or users can choose to turn off all cookies.
 Users can do this through browser settings.
 Since each browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.